-“Mr. Kim is lying”: Cuomo aide says state Democratic lawmaker made up threat by governor to “destroy” him
+Cuomo responds to Democratic lawmaker who claims Governor said he would 'destroy' him: 'Mr. Kim is lying'

 "At first, there was a silence on the phone," Kim told the New York Post.
 "Then the governor says, `Mr. Kim, are you an honorable man?"

-Cuomo allegedly told Kim he had"had not seen my wrath," adding that he had "been biting my tongue for months."
+Cuomo allegedly told Kim he had "had not seen my wrath," adding that he had "been biting my tongue for months."

 "I can tell the whole world what a bad person you are and you will be finished," Cuomo reportedly said during the call.
 "You will be destroyed."